text-gen/text-gen.com/_notes/1- Getting Started/4- Text Generator Features.md

 - **Complimentary & Open-Source**: Dive into the Text Generator Plugin without financial or licensing constraints—it’s completely free and open-source.

-- **Designed for Obsidian**: With its tailor-made design for [[Obsidian]], this plugin enriches your Personal Knowledge Management (PKM) by seamlessly blending with the existing features of the software.
+- **Designed for Obsidian**: With its tailor-made design for [[Obsidian Basics|Obsidian]], this plugin enriches your Personal Knowledge Management (PKM) by seamlessly blending with the existing features of the software.

 - **Adaptable Prompting System**: Utilize the full potential of your [[Template Metadata]] to craft precise prompts, ensuring that the generated text is highly relevant and context-aware.